 There are times when your desire to receive follow-up care are hindered by personal and financial obligations.

-During these times it is important to contact an attorney who is able to provide you with the advice you need to salvage your case and ensure your physical well-being.
+During these times it is important to contact a dog bite attorney who is able to provide you with the advice you need to salvage your case and ensure your physical well-being.

 A qualified personal injury attorney at The Angell Law Firm, LLC can provide you with the assistance that you need during this difficult time.

-Currently serving Chatham County including Savannah; Clarke County including Athens; Cobb County including Marietta; DeKalb County including Decatur and Stone Mountain; Fulton County including Atlanta, College Park, and Roswell; Gwinnett County including Buford, Lawrenceville, and Norcross; and Oconee County including Watkinsville Angell Law Firm can provide you with the advice you need.
+Our dog bite lawyers are currently serving Chatham County including Savannah; Clarke County including Athens; Cobb County including Marietta; DeKalb County including Decatur and Stone Mountain; Fulton County including Atlanta, College Park, and Roswell; Gwinnett County including Buford, Lawrenceville, and Norcross; and Oconee County including Watkinsville.
+Angell Law Firm can provide you with the advice you need.